-Coordinate systems varied (ITRF, TOD, IAU-76/FK5, etc.) but STK/HPOP accepts any of these systems and applies standard reduction techniques to accomplish the propagations (Vallado, 2007:228).
+Coordinate systems varied (ITRF, TOD, IAU-76/FK5, etc.) but this presented no difficulty as STK/HPOP accepts any of these systems and applies standard reduction techniques to accomplish the propagations (Vallado, 2007:228).

 Finally, the study intervals were quite varied, depending on the available data.
 Some satellites contained maneuvers in the data.
 When the maneuvers were known, the analysis simply proceeded through each maneuver.
 When the maneuvers were unknown, different time periods were selected.
-Table 3 shows these intervals.
+Table 3 below shows the intervals for each satellite.